-The stable outlook reflects BKM's good track record in defending its credit profile, despite a deteriorated economic environment over the past years, including the more recent period.
-We expect that the bank's fundamentals will stay resilient throughout a phase of intensifying challenges and that BKM can weather the pressures from the low interest rate environment.
+The stable outlook reflects BKM's management's good track record in defending the bank's financial profile, despite a deteriorated economic environment over the past years.
+We expect that the fundamental credit profile of BKM will stay resilient throughout a phase of intensifying challenges and that the bank can weather the pressures from the low interest rate environment.